JavierBaltar/chaos-engineering-getting-started/README.md

  - [**Author**](#author)

 ## **Introduction**
 This is a tutorial on how to get started with Chaos Engineering for Kubernetes.
-We will first discuss on how to bring understanding to a system that is fundamentally not understandable, followed by running a brief demo on Litmus Chaos tool.
+We will first discuss on how to bring understanding to a system that is fundamentally not understandable by implementing Chaos Engineering practices, followed by running a brief demo on Litmus Chaos tool.

 ## **Chaos Engineering**
 The history of Chaos Engineering begins with Netflix migration from datacenter to AWS cloud public provider in 2010.
 Netflix engineers decided to develop a suite called Chaos Monkey to test various failure conditions and ensure proper customer experience.